ShuttleworthFoundation/shuttleworthfoundation.org/thinking/_posts/2018-12-24-thinking-kathi-fletcher-oerpub.md

 It was also clear that Kathi had the ability to get the project off the ground.
 She had already established relationships with many teacher connections, after meeting and working with with [Mark Horner of Siyavula](http://www.siyavulaeducation.com/).
 And as well as having a wealth of technical and project management, she shared the Foundation’s values on openness.

 “I feel like I have been brought up with open,” Kathi says.
 “In grad school we were sharing all the time, and it seems entirely normal to me.
 I mean - what if someone had copyrighted the number system?
-Open is just part of who I am. ”
+Open is just part of who I am.”

 ### Funding & the Project